ByteMeDirk/semantic-medallion-data-platform/academic_study/ner_optimization_testing.md

 highlighting both strengths and areas for optimization.
 The recommendations outlined aim to enhance the NER component's accuracy and reliability, which will directly impact the quality of entity data flowing through the Semantic Medallion Data Platform.

-Future work should focus on implementing the recommended optimizations and conducting comparative analysis to measure improvements in entity recognition performance.